 Create a budget (financial plan) for yourself before you borrow loans.

-Accept or decline your financial aid awards on Academica.
+Accept or decline your financial aid awards in the Financial Aid Portal in Academica.

 - Keeping your award